murilopolese/murilopolese/content/workshops/2016-09-01-robot-race-stockholm-chamber-of-commerce.md

 ---
 title: "Quirkbot Robot Race: Stockholm Chamber of Commerce"
 cover: '/workshops/quirkbot-2016-09_01.jpg'
-excerpt: "Stockholm Chamber of Commerce donated Quirkbot kits to a list of schools in Sweden and as part of the delivery we would give a series of workshops with members from the organization, educators and students.
-It was interesting to notice that the most successful activity - that managed to engage people across all the very different groups - was the robot race."
+excerpt: "Stockholm Chamber of Commerce donated Quirkbot kits to a list of schools in Sweden and as part of the delivery we would give a series of workshops with members from the organization, educators and students."
 tags:
 - '2016'
 ---